orbitalchicken/Roadmap/README.md

 	xfce: Menu doesn’t update automatically to include KDE applications.
 Installed kate and krusader (most useful file manager ever!)
 	hexchat: -help is below -chat
 	repository: provide translations or disable them?
+	mintstick: Add % completion to window title try fonts-noto
+	see if we can make life easier for people using nonPAE kernels (live/boot args, and take kernel updates into account)

+	done:
+		mintupdate: kernel page redesign

 LMDE
 ----